CM Stalin has 'cordial' meeting with Governor Ravi on Assembly bills | Law-Order

 The meeting happened in the wake of the Supreme Court's suggestion to the Governor recently to ''meet and resolve'' the difference with the chief minister.

-''The meeting was cordial and the Governor has agreed to send 9 out of 10 Bills to the President for assent,'' state Law Minister S Reghupathy said.
+''The meeting was cordial and the Governor agreed to send 9 out of 10 bills to the President for assent,'' state Law Minister S Reghupathy said.

+The ruling DMK and Ravi have been at loggerheads over a number of issues.

-The SC, while hearing the state government's plea against the governor on the alleged delay over acting on the Bills, had earlier this month said the governor of a state cannot refer bills passed by the legislature and readopted by it for presidential assent.
+The Supreme Court, while hearing the state government's plea against the Governor on the alleged delay over acting on the bills, had earlier this month said the Governor of a state cannot refer bills passed by the legislature and readopted by it for Presidential assent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)